luke4u/Movie-Recommender/README.md

 # Stacked-Autoencoder-for-Movie-Rating-Prediction
+This is to create a repos for movie rating prediction.
+It covers 2 use cases.

-This is to build a stacked auto-encoder model to predict the rating of movies from 0 to 5.
+One is to predict user rating from 0 to 5 by creating a stacked auto-encoder netowrk.

+Another one is to predict user likes or not by creating a restricted Boltzmann machine.